Skip to Content

 Sharing is caring!

-Love Ina Garten as much as I do?
+Love Ina Garten, The Barefoot Contessa, as much as I do?
 Then be sure to check out how to make Ina Garten's Perfectly Roasted Turkey.
-This recipe is pure perfection.
+This original recipe is pure perfection and would be great to serve on Thanksgiving Day.

 She quickly became one of my favorite Food Network chef personalities because she seemed approachable and her food looked amazing.

 Her style of cooking just really spoke to me.
 Everything always looks upscale but with minimal prep and ingredients, which is how I like to cook.
-One of the first recipes of hers I made were these Ina Garten Lemon Bars.
+One of the first recipes I made was these Ina Garten Lemon Bars.
 Then I ventured out this past summer and made her Summer Pasta Salad.

-When I learned about her method for the most perfectly roasted turkey, I knew I was going to have to give it a try.
+When I learned about Ina's recipe and her method for the most perfectly roasted turkey, I knew I was going to have to give it a try.

-Ina makes a dry brine for her turkeys.
-I have always only done a wet brine, so doing a dry brine really intrigued me.
+Ina does dry brining for her turkeys.
+I have always only done a wet brine with butter and olive oil, so doing a dry brine really intrigued me.

-Two or three days before you plan to roast the turkey, combine 3 tablespoons of salt, 1 tablespoon of minced thyme, and the grated zest of one lemon.
+Two or three days before you plan to roast the turkey, combine 3 tablespoons of salt, 1 tablespoon of minced fresh thyme sprigs, some black pepper, and lemon zest from one lemon.

 Be sure to dry your turkey off well with paper towels.
 Sprinkle 1 tablespoon of the salt mixture in the cavity of the turkey and rub the rest on the skin, including under the wings and legs.